redpesk-common/afb-test/docs/Reference/LuaUnitAssertionFunctions/2_ScientificAssertions.md

 # Scientific assertions

 >**Note**
->If you need to deal with value minus zero, be very careful because Lua versions are inconsistent on how they treat the >syntax -0 : it creates either a plus zero or a minus zero.
+>If you need to deal with value *minus zero* (-0), be very careful because Lua versions are inconsistent on how they treat the >syntax -0 : it creates either a plus zero or a minus zero.
 Multiplying or dividing 0 by -1 also yields inconsistent > results.
 The reliable way to create the -0 value is : minusZero = -1 / (1/0).